agr505/MovieRevenuePredictionMachineLearningProject/README.md

   <img src="SanmeshCodes/Figures/RidgeRegressionR%5E2.PNG">
 </p>

 The plots below are the predicted vs actual revenue predicted from Ridge Regression.
-The data was sorted by the actual y revenue values in order to make it easier to view the results.
+The data was sorted by the actual y values in order to make it easier to view the results.
 Alpha was determined through kfold method and was 0.5 for feature selection.

 Revenue Prediction with PCA_noScale_20Comp data as input
 <p align="center">